Early Orthodontic Treatment for Kids

 Injury to the mouth

-Protruding teeth or bad bites left untreated
+Protruding teeth or improper bites left untreated

-Does Every Child Need Pediatric Orthodontist
+Does Every Child Need Phase I Orthodontic

 Treatment?